greatman/craftconomy3/README.md

 Use gradlew.bat

 ## License
-Craftconomy is under the LGPLv3, see LICENSE.txt file.
+Craftconomy is under the LGPLv3, see LICENSE file.